dhoerl/PhotoScrollerNetwork/README.txt

 	libjpegTurboDecoder,	// Use libjpeg-turbo, but not incrementally (used when loading a local file) libjpegIncremental		// Used when we download a file from the web, so we can process it a chunk at a time.

+The code is licensed under terms as described in the attached LICENSE file.

 Notes:

 * originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on